|

 The northern part of the island is quieter with excellent snorkelling spots nearby, ideal for people seeking peace.
 This area has seen several new relaxed hotels and beach club openings.
 Finally, the western side has the best sunsets and a growing number of beach bars.

-To avoid hauling your bags around trying to find Gili Trawangan accommodation, it’s best to book in advance.
+To avoid hauling your bags around trying to find Gili Trawangan accommodation, like I did the first time, it’s best to book in advance.

 The best Gili Trawangan hotels

-We stayed in Rose Homestay, a small but comfortable guest house just off the main strip.
+We stayed in Rose Homestay, a small and comfortable guest house just off the main strip.

 If you prefer somewhere quieter, head to Wilson’s Retreat in the north of the island, where you’ll be close to the best snorkelling spots.